ansible-collections/community.kubernetes/README.md

 ### Installing the Collection from Ansible Galaxy

-Before using the Kuberentes collection, you need to install it with the Ansible Galaxy CLI:
+Before using the Kubernetes collection, you need to install it with the Ansible Galaxy CLI:

     ansible-galaxy collection install community.kubernetes